bogdanov1609/virtualhosts/README.md

 virtualhosts
 ============
-This is script for automated managing virtual hosts under Apache+MySQL+FTPd.
+These are scripts for automated managing virtual hosts under Apache+MySQL+FTPd.
 #General
 Account data is stored in MySQL database.